guykatzir9/C_vuln_analyzer/Report.md

 Applying Larger Models: Upgrading to a higher-parameter model (e.g., full Phi-4 or a fine-tuned variant) could improve precision and language understanding for complex patterns.

+Optimize model loading to improve performance for multiple file analyses.